KamilaKisiel/TIL/MISC/ajax.md

 this way we receive our users:
 (10) [{…}, {…}, {…}, {…}, {…}, {…}, {…}, {…}, {…}, {…}]

-### Promise (new feature of ES6) is an object that may produce a single value some time in the future
+### Promise (new feature of ES6) is an object that may produce a single value some time in the future.
+That can be resolved value or a reason that it's not resolved (rejected).
+Promise can be in one of possible states:
+* fulfilled
+* rejected
+* pending